- Religion and Philosophy»

-Elijah the Prophet was Taken up to Heaven, or was He?
+Elijah the Prophet was not Taken up to Heaven

 Dispensationalism appropriates the catching away of Elijah in support of the 'rapture of the Church' theory.
 This teaching assumes Elijah did not physically die, having been taken directly into God's presence in Heaven.
 There he waits patiently to physically return prior to the second coming of Christ.

 In my opinion, Dispensationalism is a doctrine built upon speculation.

 'Enoch and Elijah are two Old Testament examples of men taken live into heaven.
 Neither of them died first.
 In Enoch’s case he is specifically described as “walking with God.”
 Elijah of course went in a chariot of fire that swooped down and picked him up in a whirlwind.
 The Bible doesn’t describe their destination specifically, but some scholars have speculated that they were raptured just as the church will be.
 If that’s the case, they were pushed forward in time and given perfected bodies allowing them to survive in the presence of God.
 Enoch has no further mission that we know of as far as Earth is concerned, but Elijah continues to be involved with mankind being anticipated at every Passover and present in spirit at circumcisions.
 He also appeared on the Mt. of transfiguration with Moses and will serve with him as one of the two witnesses of Revelation 11.'

 'The Bible doesn’t describe their destination specifically, but some scholars have speculated that they were raptured just as the church will be.'
 Surely, doctrine cannot be built upon speculation.
 Let's speak when the Scriptures speak and be silent when the Scriptures are silent.

 'they were pushed forward in time and given perfected bodies allowing them to survive in the presence of God.'
 This statement is not only unscriptural, it contradicts the discussion Christ had with Nicodemus.